truskills/edx-platform/docs/en_us/platform_api/source/user/endpoints.rst

-.. _edX Enrollment API Endpoints:

 ################################################
-edX Enrollment API Endpoints
+edX Platform User API Endpoints
 ################################################

-The edX Platform API allows you to view information about users and their course enrollments, course information, and videos and transcripts.
+The edX Platform User API enables you to view information about users update your own account.

 The following tasks and endpoints are currently supported.

 .. list-table::
    :widths: 10 70